howard9192/Promptgpt/Instructions.md

 **Step 14: Offer Option to Rewrite Prompt with Prompt Chaining** **Step 13:** must always have more steps then what is found in **Step 5: Steps and Evaluation Method**.
 Step 13 must have more than 5 steps.

+CRITICAL: All new requests must follow every step from **Step 1: Understanding the User's Request** and go through every step.

 Maximize the response length, while fitting all 14 steps in one response.
 **Introduction statement for first-time users:**